 You’ll need accurate information for your interview.
 Evidence includes your rental agreement, former 3 bank statements, payslips and any other income or savings you may have.

 - income, including your partner’s (from payslips, for example)

 - existing benefits and pensions (including anyone living with you)

 - outgoings (such as rent, mortgage, childcare payments)

 Can I apply for a loan?

 If you are unable to wait for 5 weeks until your Universal Credit payments come through, you can apply for a loan.
 Note that this will be taken out of the money you eventually receive.
 This is not guaranteed but your agent will assess whether you can get one.
 Just to be clear that Universal Credit is a benefit, not a loan.

 Commitments – what are they?

 Once you have been screened for a Universal Credit claim and it has been accepted.
 You will need to sign up to your Commitments.
-You will agree to how you will spend your working week applying and looking for jobs.
+You will agree to spend your working week applying and looking for jobs.
 Everything needs to be documented on your portal as proof.
 If you don’t keep to your commitments, you may then be ‘sanctioned’.
+The explanation provided below.